hallpaz/3dsystems20/docs/assignment2.md

 **Mesh Triangulation**

-We triangulate the mesh by connecting vertices on adjacents parallels and meridians over the surface.
+We triangulate the mesh by connecting vertices on adjacent parallels and meridians over the surface.
 We choose the order of the vertices such that each face has a clockwise (CW) winding order.
 This way, the normals point to the interior of the surface where we wish to locate our camera.

 <script src="https://gist.github.com/hallpaz/e4ab7e85c37d221cdd9e2381b8d541a5.js"></script>

-In the end of the function we convert the lists of data into Pytorch tensors, so we have a data structure compatible with the operations
+In the end of the function we convert the lists of data into PyTorch tensors, so we have a data structure compatible with the operations

 ### Rendering the Scene